ohmplatform/FreedomGPT/Readme.md

 - You should now have a `Release` folder with a `main.exe` file inside it.
 You can run this file to test the chat client.

-## Changing the API URL

-We are using `http://localhost:8889` as the API URL, you can change it in the file `src/index.ts`

 ## Running the application

 To run the application, run the following command in your terminal: